pagkly/Zed/Investopedia4/GDP Gap Definition.md

 (Actual GDP - Potential GDP)/Potential GDP

-From a [[macroeconomic]](https://www.investopedia.com/terms/m/macroeconomics.asp) perspective, you want the smallest possible GDP gap, and preferably no gap at all.
-A negative gap shows that an economy is underperforming and essentially leaving money on the table from where it should be trend-wise.
+From a [[macroeconomic]](https://www.investopedia.com/terms/m/[[Macroeconomics|macroeconomics]].asp) perspective, you want the smallest possible GDP gap, and preferably no gap at all.
+A [[Negative Gap|negative gap]] shows that an economy is underperforming and essentially leaving money on the table from where it should be trend-wise.
 Negative GDP gaps are common after economic shocks or [[financial crises]](https://www.investopedia.com/terms/f/financial-crisis.asp).
 The negative GDP gap is mostly a reflection of a hesitant business environment in this case.
 Companies are unwilling to spend or commit to increased production schedules until stronger signs of a recovery are present.
 This, in turn, leads to less hiring and perhaps even continued layoffs in all sectors.

 That said, a positive GDP gap is also problematic.
-A large positive GDP gap may be a sign that the economy is overheated and heading towards a [[correction]](https://www.investopedia.com/terms/c/correction.asp).
-The larger the positive GDP gap, the more likely it is that an economy is at risk of a period of high inflation at the very least.
+A large positive GDP gap may be a sign that the economy is overheated and heading towards a [[correction]](https://www.investopedia.com/terms/c/[[Correction|correction]].asp).
+The larger the positive GDP gap, the more likely it is that an economy is at [[Risk|risk]] of a period of high inflation at the very least.

 ## Real World Example of a GDP Gap